 During the day, the village was almost empty.
 The people were in the forest, after food.
-The boys, were going down, to Kawia, to the elementary school.
+The boys were going down, to Kawia, to the elementary school.
 Sometimes, they were coming back in the afternoon, to go hunting in the night, and next morning were going back to school.
 But the average rhythm in Waniburu was slow, chill, without the worries I could notice sometimes at the Sepik people.

 At dusk, the mosquitos were terrible, we always had to make fire, to smoke them.
-I was watching from my porch, a flame coming up, stopping at other houses and then arriving to my house, on the upper part of the village.
-Lighters are rarity and lighting the fire without one is difficult, so people try to keep the fire all day long.
+I was watching from my porch, a flame coming up, stopping at other houses and then arriving at my house, on the upper part of the village.
+Lighters are a rarity and lighting the fire without one is difficult, so people try to keep the fire all day long.
 We used to gather at a house, chatting, sharing stories or just smoking weed, guarded by some smoking coconut shells.
 Only the food was worse than mosquitos.

 From Waniburu I crossed the mountains, heading west, back to Sepik waters.